Predoctoral Research Assistant

 PREFERRED QUALIFICATIONS

-- Knowledge of R, Python, Julia, and/or Matlab
+- Knowledge of STATA, R, Python, Julia, and/or Matlab

 - Experience with LaTex, Unix/Linux

-- Familiarity with standard social science data sources, Internet tools, and HTML is desirable
+- Familiarity with standard economic and financial data sources, Internet tools, and HTMLols, and HTML is desirable

 Candidates should upload the following as a SINGLE PDF: